Priyadarshini-rajkumar/LT_algorithm/README.md

 This algorithm can be used to generate ranked lists of candidate galaxies within LIGO/Virgo localisation regions.

 The algorithm performs the following operations :
-* Calculates the percentage of GW Skymap obsevable from a particular location
+* Calculates the percentage of GW Skymap obsevable from a particular location (Percentage GW skymap observable)
 * Load galaxy catalogues/ GW Bayestar Maps
 * Filter the galaxy catalogs based on the GW error map provided by LIGO/ Virgo GW detectors
 * Produce a ranked list of candidates by combining GW error-map probability, observability, distance, and absolute magnitude data